 AS Monaco FC

 While the principality of Monaco may not technically be a part of France, it did not stop AS Monaco FC (Association Sportive de Monaco Football Club) from becoming a respected name in French football.
-Since their inception, they have won seven Ligue 1 titles and five Coupe de France trophies, while also making the finals of the 1992 Cup Winners' Cup and the 2004 Champions League.
+Since their inception, they have claimed several Ligue 1 titles and Coupe de France trophies, while also making the finals of the 1992 Cup Winners' Cup and the 2004 Champions League.
 For the entirety of their lifespan, they have played their home games at the legendary Stade Louis II.

 Stade Louis II (1939-1985)

 Delio Onnis, Bruno Bellone, Manuel Amoros, Patrick Battiston, Glenn Hoddle, Enzo Scifo, Jürgen Klinsmann, George Weah, Thierry Henry, Youri Djorkaeff, Lilian Thuram, Sonny Anderson, Emmanuel Petit, Fabien Barthez, David Trezeguet, Emmanuel Adebayor, Patrice Evra, Yaya Touré, James Rodríguez, Kylian Mbappé

 Top goalscorer: Shabani Nonda (64)